-The advantages of waiting include pleasant weather, smaller crowds and, in some cases, lower ticket prices.
-The trade-offs: fewer rides are open and shorter hours of operation, and if there’s a water park, it will likely close on Labor Day.
-But if you’re game for a late-season getaway, these five theme parks are all about family fun.
+The advantages of going to theme parks in the fall include pleasant weather, smaller crowds and, in some cases, lower ticket prices.
+The trade-offs: sometimes fewer rides are open and there are shorter hours of operation, and if there’s a water park, it will likely close on Labor Day.
+But if you’re game for a late-season getaway, these five theme parks are all about fun.

 1. Busch Gardens, Williamsburg, Virginia